ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/developer-resources/content-api/integrations/angular.md

 Be sure that you activated the `create` permission for the `restaurant` Collection Type and the `find` permission fot the `category` Collection type.

-In this example a `japanese` category has been created which has the id: 3.
+在这个例子中 a `japanese` category has been created which has the id: 3.

 :::: tabs